PecanProject/betydb-documentation/installing-betydb-web-application.md

 instance of BETYdb on a CentOS 7 machine.
 We assume the following are installed:

 1. Ruby Version Manager (RVM).
+1. Bundler
+1. Phusion Passenger
-2. Apache 2.2 or greater.
+1. Apache 2.2 or greater.
-3. PostgreSQL 9.3 or greater.
+1. PostgreSQL 9.3 or greater.
-4. PostGIS 2.1.0 or greater.
+1. PostGIS 2.1.0 or greater.
-5. Git 1.8.2.1 or greater.
+1. Git 1.8.2.1 or greater.
-6. R 3.1.0 or greater.[^package_notes]
+1. R 3.1.0 or greater.[^package_notes]
-7. Graphviz dot version 2.2.1 or a version greater than 2.4.[^package_notes]
+1. Graphviz dot version 2.2.1 or a version greater than 2.4.[^package_notes]
-8. Java 1.8 or greater.[^package_notes]
+1. Java 1.8 or greater.[^package_notes]
-9. nodejs and npm
+1. nodejs and npm
-10. curl
+1. curl
-11. Your preferred editor.
+1. Your preferred editor.

 In addition, we assume: